An Emerald Landscape

 sustainable roof terrace 65m²

-We develop many Clerkenwell roof gardens, yet when we observed this hectic crossroad closely, we realised it's in fact treeless.
+We develop many Clerkenwell roof gardens, yet when we observed this hectic crossroads closely, we realised it's in fact treeless.
 While our clients encourage a naturalistic approach in their country home, we designed a sustainable rooftop for this Central London residence.
 Our shared ecological mindset inspired the vision for three outdoor spaces, where an urban cityscape was transformed into an emerald landscape teeming with wildlife.
 With each terrace featuring a distinct microclimate, we set out to reinvent its core essence from a typical, contemporary penthouse rooftop into an ably diverse native garden.

 Scent & Pollination